 killer or a mass murderer, as he is typically described.

+While the terms “serial killer” and “mass murderer” are often used synonymously, experts distinguish between the two.
 Scott A. Bonn, a serial killer expert and assistant professor of sociology at Drew University, said it is time to set the record straight.

 “Manson is a fascinating, infamous individual, but he was not a